-- > A risk and hazard analysis with an action programme;
+- a risk and hazard analysis with an action programme;

-- An emergency response plan;
+- an emergency response plan;

-- > Lighting plan;
+- a lighting plan;

-- An acoustic report;
+- an acoustic report;

-- Geotechnical report;
+- a geotechnical report;

-- > Flora/fauna report; or
+- a flora/fauna report; or

-- > Details of consultation with relevant public authorities.
+- details of consultation with relevant public authorities.

 6. Decommissioning EMPs (DEMPs)

 6.1 Introduction